mikesmithgh/kitty-scrollback.nvim/lua/kitty-scrollback/backport/README.md

 ## Backport sha256s
 - backport-sha.json contains the file and sha256 checksums at the time of copy
-- TODO: add a cron to have a nighlty check if these files changes in Neovim
+- TODO: add a cron to have a nightly check if these files changes in Neovim